Everything you need to know about esophagitis

 Several conditions can cause esophagitis.
-Sometimes, the condition may be caused by more than one factor; these include:
+Sometimes, the condition may be caused by more than one factor.

 If the esophageal sphincter is faulty - it does not close and open properly - stomach contents can make their way back up into the esophagus (reflux).
 GERD can irritate the esophagus, leading to esophagitis.

 Certain allergies can cause eosinophilic esophagitis, triggered by an allergic reaction.
 Eosinophils are a type of white blood cell.
 When there is an allergic reaction or an infection, the numbers of eosinophils in the blood rise and cause inflammation.